Zaneham/Ternary_inference/paper/PAPER.md

 The balanced ternary number system, developed by Brusentsov in 1958, offers a fundamentally different approach to neural network computation, one that the AI industry has overlooked for 60 years.

-We release our implementation as open source and invite the community to explore this alternative computational paradigm.
+I release this implementation as open source and invite the community to explore this alternative computational paradigm.

 ---